blcksy/sia/README.md

 make dev
 ```

-And the following one for cleaning the build files, and uninstall if from your
+And the following one for cleaning the build files, and uninstall it from your
 environment:

 ```bash